 Venture Capital Germany

 Germany continues to be an attractive VC environment.
-The country continues to draw in VC investments, particularly in the areas of auto, bio, and agri-tech.
-Read on to know where the most promising cities for VCs are in the country and what fields are seeing promising VC interest.
+The country continues to draw in VC investments, particularly in biotech, fintech, mobility, and software.
+Read on to find out what the most promising German cities for VCs are.

 Venture Capital Germany

-According to the German Private Equity and Venture Capitalist Association, Germany saw robust VC engagement in recent years with the market reaching new highs in investment and fundraising.
+According to the German Private Equity and Venture Capitalist Association, Germany saw robust VC engagement in recent years, reaching new market highs in investment and fundraising.
 Investment volume has continued to rise upward propelled by investments from both national and international VCs.
-From early-stage, pre-seed, seed investments to late-stage venture capital.
+From early-stage, pre-seed, and seed investments to late-stage venture capital.

 Despite the global pandemic, the VC market sentiment in Germany remains optimistic.
-Market reports for the third quarter of 2020 showed investors are willing to invest again, with recoveries in fundraising climate, interest in new investments, and deal flow quality.
+Market reports for the third quarter of 2020 showed investors are willing to invest again.
+Especially now that the fundraising climate, interest in new investments, and deal flow quality recovers.
 Indicators for valuations and innovation have remained largely steady from the start of the pandemic.
-The worst-performing area in 2020 is the exit climate due to a lack of strategic buyers.
+The worst-performing area in 2020 was the exit climate due to a lack of strategic buyers.

 Coach-hub, for one, raised over €18.9 million in capital investment.
 It was founded in 2018 and offers mobile personalized coaching for employees at various career levels.
 The company offers a pool of top coaches and professional mobile coaching sessions done through web and smartphone communication.